naufal-alavi/Econometrics-of-Crime/README.md

 ## 🧪 Methods
 We developed several regression models with the response variable:

-# 📊 Econometrics of Crime — Pantone 448C Final Project

-This project investigates potential biases in sentencing within the U.S. justice system using the `crime1` dataset from the Wooldridge collection.
-The analysis focuses on whether race, employment, and income correlate with average sentence length, using a series of linear regression models and robust statistical techniques.

-## 👥 Authors
-**Naufal Alavi**
-**Luke Sunderman**

-## 🎯 Project Objective
-To explore whether socioeconomic and demographic factors like race, employment history, and income are statistically associated with longer prison sentences.
-The project does **not** attempt to establish causality, but rather identify possible correlations.

-## 📚 Theoretical Background
-Our work builds on foundational papers in the economics of crime:
-- **Becker (1968)** – Crime and Punishment: An Economic Approach
-- **Friesen (2012)** – Certainty vs. Severity of Punishment
-- **Tahani et al. (2015)** – Crime Prediction Using Spatial and Temporal Data

-These studies inform our choice of variables and model design, particularly focusing on punishment severity (sentence length) and demographic context.

-## 🧪 Methods
-We developed several regression models with the response variable:

-# 📊 Econometrics of Crime — Pantone 448C Final Project

-This project investigates potential biases in sentencing within the U.S. justice system using the `crime1` dataset from the Wooldridge collection.
-The analysis focuses on whether race, employment, and income correlate with average sentence length, using a series of linear regression models and robust statistical techniques.

-## 👥 Authors
-**Naufal Alavi**
-**Luke Sunderman**

-## 🎯 Project Objective
-To explore whether socioeconomic and demographic factors like race, employment history, and income are statistically associated with longer prison sentences.
-The project does **not** attempt to establish causality, but rather identify possible correlations.

-## 📚 Theoretical Background
-Our work builds on foundational papers in the economics of crime:
-- **Becker (1968)** – Crime and Punishment: An Economic Approach
-- **Friesen (2012)** – Certainty vs. Severity of Punishment
-- **Tahani et al. (2015)** – Crime Prediction Using Spatial and Temporal Data

-These studies inform our choice of variables and model design, particularly focusing on punishment severity (sentence length) and demographic context.

-## 🧪 Methods
-We developed several regression models with the response variable:

 - **avgsen**: average sentence length (months)
 - **qemp86**: quarters employed in 1986
 - **inc86**: legal income in 1986 (hundreds of dollars)